Tree Leaf Scorch

 Water uptake and loss can be affected by many factors including hot, dry, windy conditions, lack of soil moisture or lack of soil oxygen.
 A combination of these factors creates an imbalance between water uptake and water loss.

-Soils in urban areas can be packed and not drain properly which causes low oxygen content.
+Soils in urban areas can be packed and not drain properly, causing low oxygen content.
 Roots, which may not function properly in these conditions, cannot replace water fast enough to keep up with what is lost through transpiration.

 To manage a leaf scorch problem, check soil moisture by taking a sample about three to six inches deep just beyond the plant.
 If the soil is dry, add water.
 Deep infrequent watering is more beneficial for plant growth than frequent, light watering.
 If the soil is too wet, let the soil dry out slightly before watering again.